abenav4/vault-site/content/writing/image policing in the nba.md

 tags:
 ---

 The prototypical image of western professionalism does not map neatly onto minoritized bodies.
 To circumvent this, and to enter white-dominated domains, people of colour must transcend the dominant cultural narratives they exist in.
-This is all the more true in the case of highly visible positions that will face scrutiny from a white public.
+This is all the more true in the case of individuals in highly visible positions that will face scrutiny from a white public.

 ### his airness transcending blackness